PWA & Offline Support

 Testing PWA Features

-Service workers are bypassed in docmd dev to prevent caching issues during editing.
-To test PWA features, run docmd build and serve the site/ directory using a static host.
+Service workers are bypassed in npx @docmd/core dev to prevent caching issues during editing.
+To test PWA features, run npx @docmd/core build and serve the site/ directory using a static host.